umputun/reproxy/README.md

 - `reproxy.port` - destination port for the discovered service
 - `reproxy.ping` - ping path for the destination service.
 - `reproxy.enabled` - enable (`yes`, `true`, `1`) or disable (`any different value`) service from reproxy destinations.

+### Compose-specific details

+In case if rules set as a part of docker compose environment, destination with the regex group will conflict with compose syntax.
+I.e. attempt to use `https://api.example.com/$1` in compose environment will fail due to a syntax error.
+The standard solution here is to "escape" `$` sign by replacing it with `$$`, i.e. `https://api.example.com/$$1`.
+This substitution supported by docker compose and has nothing to do with reproxy itself.
+Another way is to use `@` instead of `$` which is supported on reproxy level, i.e. `https://api.example.com/@1`_

 ## SSL support